Personal accident insurance cover pays a fixed amount if an employee has an accident.

 This policy lets you face the unexpected with confidence and ensures a strong financial backup to your family during mishaps or loss of income because of disability or accidental death.

-Aman bought a standard personal accidental insurance cover.
+Aman bought a standard personal accident insurance cover.
 He met with an accident and fractured a leg.
 This cost him around Rs.
 20,000.
-His accidental policy did not cover fracture cost.
+His accidental policy did not cover fracture costs.
 Hence, he had to pay the whole amount.
-In order to save premium cost, Aman had selected a standard personal accident cover without cover for medical expenses or temporary disabilities.
+In order to save premium costs, Aman had selected a standard personal accident cover without cover for medical expenses or temporary disabilities.
 This led him to bear the cost of additional expenses.
 A comprehensive personal accidental policy would have covered these.

-Thus, it is important to read coverage, exclusions, add-on cover and terms of personal accident policy while buying a policy.
-Low-cost premium should not be the criteria to choose an accidental policy.
+Thus, it is important to read coverage, exclusions, add-on cover, and terms of personal accident policy while buying a policy.
+Low-cost premiums should not be the criteria to choose an accidental policy.
 You need to check the risk coverage and sub-limits associated with a policy as well.